maslenkovas/aki_prediction/README.md

 ## Project description
-Acute Kidney Injury (AKI) affects more than 13 million people annually and increases the risk of death in patients[26].
+Acute Kidney Injury (AKI) affects more than 13 million people annually and increases the risk of death in patients.
 The severity of AKI also contributes to the increase in associated costs of a patient’s treatment.
 The early prediction of AKI could enable clinicians to focus on preventive treatment for at-risk patients.